Getting Started with SoundQ

 You can also edit metadata fields directly in the results list by right-clicking (control+click) on a sound and choosing the “Edit Description” option, for example.

 Changes to metadata are only reflected in the SoundQ database.
-If you’d like to embed your metadata changes to the file itself for use in other applications, use the “Write Metadata to Changed” command in the database menu.
+If you’d like to embed your metadata changes to the file itself for use in other applications, use the “Embed metadata for selected...” command in the database menu.

 Importing Local Sounds

-Then you simply drag and drop as many files/folders as you’d like directly into SoundQ.
-You will then be prompted to select a destination for the sounds – either an existing library, or a new library.
+First, navigate to File > Import... to bring up the import window.
+Simply drag and drop as many files/folders as you’d like directly into SoundQ.
+You'll then be prompted to select a destination for the sounds – either an existing collection or a new collection.

 Searching, Auditioning, Exporting